Palacio del Inka, A Luxury Collection Hotel

 Taken over by Spanish conquistadors in 1533, Palacio del Inka retains all the elegance and charm of its historic past.
 Graceful archways, romantic stone courtyards, pretty balconies and wood carvings are adorned with period furnishings, atmospheric lanterns, traditional artwork and antiques, creating a wonderfully authentic environment.

-Amid all this historic grandeur, there is even a state-of-the-art hydrotherapy pool and small fitness center.
-Palacio del Inka is a five-minute walk from Cusco’s main square, Plaza de Armas and close to the Sacred Gardens.
+Amid all this historic grandeur, there is even a state-of-the-art hydrotherapy pool and small fitness centre.
+Palacio del Inka is a five-minute walk from Cuzco’s main square, Plaza de Armas and close to the Sacred Gardens.
 Koricancha, one of Cuzco’s main archaeological sites can be seen from the upper floors.
 The hotel is a 15-minute drive from Cuzco airport.

 When not enjoying the hotel and its facilities, take to the streets of Cuzco to experience the cultural delights of this historic town.
 There are also plenty of tours in the surrounding area including visits to the infamous Inca sites of Machu Picchu, Sacsayhuaman, the Koricancha Temple, the Sacred Valley and the archaeological site of Piquillacta.